jdkjkjj/ufetch-ng/README.md

 # ufetch-ng

-Tiny system info for Unix-like operating systems that is compatible to run on microcontrollers (and modern hardware).
+Tiny and lightweight system info for Unix-like operating systems that is compatible to run on microcontrollers (and modern hardware).

 iPod nano 2G running ufetch: